BergenSoft/smart-nodes/README.md

 ## 7. Hysteresis

-This control is checking if the input value reachs a defined value until the upper message is send.
+This node is checking if the input value reachs a defined value until the upper message is send.
 When the lower level is reached, the lower masssage will be send

 ### **Features:**